-Nephrology Boot Camp-NEW:
+Nephrology Boot Camp:

 We have designed a 2-day “crash- course” for our incoming fellows that includes basic hemodialysis and peritoneal dialysis concepts (how they work, how it is prescribed), general transplantation concepts and common consult topics (e.g. hyponatremia, AKI).
 By starting this way, the fellows will know what is expected and how to address nephrology consultations and make the transition from resident to fellow a whole lot smoother.
 Additionally, we will review how to write a consultation note efficiently and concisely and how to place dialysis orders.

 Core curriculum conferences:

 Faculty members will cover the Nephrology Core Curriculum (AKI, CKD, Transplantation, Electrolyte derangements, acid-base problems) over the course of a 24 month learning cycle.